lazykern/mprisence/README.md

 ### Other

-You can install mprisence from source by
+You can install mprisence from the source by

 #### Using my script